polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/polkadot-js-sdk.md

 ## Introduction

-The Polkadot.js SDK uses JavaScript to interact with Polkadot and Polkadot SDK-based chains.
+The Polkadot.js SDK uses JavaScript / Typescript to interact with Polkadot and Polkadot SDK-based chains.
 It allows you to query nodes, read chain state, and submit transactions through a dynamic, auto-generated API interface.

 ### Dynamic API Generation